Saint Timothy: Ministry

 Timothy became St Paul's disciple, and later his constant companion and co-worker in preaching.
 In the year 52, Paul and Silas took Timothy along with them on their journey to Macedonia.
 Augustine extols his zeal and disinterestedness in immediately forsaking his country, his house, and his parents, to follow the apostle, to share in his poverty and sufferings.
 Timothy may have been subject to ill health or "frequent ailments", and Paul encouraged him to "use a little wine for your stomach's sake".

 When Paul went on to Athens, Silas and Timothy stayed for some time at Beroea and Thessalonica before joining Paul at Corinth. suggests that from Corinth, Paul sent Timothy back to Thessalonika to enquire about the community's continued faith, reporting back that it was in good shape.
-Timothy next appears in Acts during Paul's stay in Ephesus (54–57), and in late 56 or early 57 Paul sent him forth to Macedonia with the aim that he would eventually arrive at Corinth.
+Timothy next appears in Acts during Paul's stay in Ephesus (54–57), and in late A. D. 56 or early 57 Paul sent him forth to Macedonia with the aim that he would eventually arrive at Corinth.
 Timothy arrived at Corinth just after Paul's letter 1 Corinthians reached that city.

 Timothy was with Paul in Corinth during the winter of 57–58 when Paul dispatched his Letter to the Romans.
 According to Acts 20:3–6, Timothy was with Paul in Macedonia just before Passover in 58; he left the city before Paul, going ahead of him to await Paul in Troas.
 "That is the last mention of Timothy in Acts", Raymond Brown notes.
 In the year 64, Paul left Timothy at Ephesus, to govern that church.

 His relationship with Paul was close.
 Timothy's name appears as the co-author on 2 Corinthians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, and Philemon.
 Paul wrote to the Philippians about Timothy, "I have no one like him."
 When Paul was in prison and awaiting martyrdom, he summoned his faithful friend Timothy for a last farewell.

 That Timothy was jailed at least once during the period of the writing of the New Testament is implied by the writer of Hebrews mentioning Timothy's release at the end of the epistle.

 Although not stated in the New Testament, other sources have records of the apostle's death.
 The apocryphal Acts of Timothy states that in the year 97 AD, the 80-year-old bishop tried to halt a procession in honor of the goddess Diana by preaching the Gospel.
 The angry pagans beat him, dragged him through the streets, and stoned him to death.